codedex-io/github-chapter-2-contributions/README.md

 Hi, this is Lex and this was added on Nov 19 2025!

 Hi, my name is Konstantina!
 This was added on 20-11-2025 💕

+Hi, my name is Nikki!
+This was added on Nov 20 2025 👀